cogent3/cogent3/doc/examples/maketree_from_proteinseqs.rst

     >>> mytree = nj.nj(d.getPairwiseDistances())

-The shape of the resulting tree can be readily view by printing ``mytree.asciiArt()``.
+The shape of the resulting tree can be readily view by printing ``mytree.ascii_art()``.
 The result will be equivalent to.

 .. code-block:: python